Small nucleolar RNA SNORD93

-In molecular biology, Small Nucleolar RNA SNORD93 (also known as HBII-336) is a non-coding RNA (ncRNA) molecule which functions in the biogenesis (modification) of other small nuclear RNAs (snRNAs).
-This type of modifying RNA is located in the nucleolus of the Eukaryotic cell which is a major site of snRNA biogenesis.
-It is known as a small nucleolar RNA (snoRNA) and also often referred to as a guide RNA.
+In molecular biology, Small Nucleolar RNA SNORD93 (also known as HBII-336) is a non-coding RNA (ncRNA) molecule that functions in the biogenesis (modification) of other small nuclear RNAs (snRNAs).
+This type of modifying RNA is located in the nucleolus of the Eukaryotic cell, which is a major site of snRNA biogenesis.
+It is known as a small nucleolar RNA (snoRNA) and is also often referred to as a guide RNA.

-SNORD93 belongs to the C/D box class of snoRNAs which contain the C (UGAUGA) and D (CUGA) box motifs.
-Most of the members of the box C/D family function in directing site-specific 2'-O-methylation of substrate RNAs.
+SNORD93 belongs to the C/D box class of snoRNAs, which contain the C (UGAUGA) and D (CUGA) box motifs.
+Most members of the box C/D family function in directing site-specific 2'-O-methylation of substrate RNAs.
 This snoRNA is the human orthologue of mouse snoRNA MBII-336.

 SNORD93 is predicted to guide the 2'O-ribose methylation of 18S ribosomal RNA (rRNA) residue A576.

 Additionally, SNORD93 can be processed into a smaller, microRNA-like fragment (termed snoRNA-derived RNA(sdRNA)) that contributes to the malignant phenotype of breast cancer.

 The processed piece (sdRNA-93) has been shown to target Pipox, a sarcosine metabolism-related protein whose expression significantly correlates with distinct molecular subtypes of breast cancer.